RalphHightower/blog/_posts/2024/12/2024-12-24-SteppingOnRakesHowTrumpHurtsHisTransition.md

 ---
 layout: post
-tags: []
+tags: [government shutdown, continuing resolution, debt limit, politics]
-categories: []
+categories: [Donald Trump]
 date: 2024-12-24 2:19 PM
-excerpt: ''
+excerpt: 'Leave it to President-elect Donald Trump to take one Washington crisis and add another one on top.
+As a plan to keep the federal government over the holidays began to waver this week, Trump injected a new demand: pausing — or altogether abolishing — the debt ceiling before he takes office in January.'
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: "Stepping Rakes – Trump Ruins His Coronation"
+title: "Goverment Shutdown: Stepping Rakes – Trump Ruins His Coronation"
 ---